Mural & Large Scale

 Cut-outs & Installations

-Painting Mardi Gras parade floats at Royal Artists, Inc., in New Orleans, brought me to large scale painting - and to the use of cut-outs.
-I worked there from 1992-94, in my early twenties.
-We attached painted, cut-out images to the floats using wire so that they would jiggle down the street and animate the main scenes.
+I painted Mardi Gras parade floats for Royal Artists, Inc., in New Orleans, which brought me to large scale painting - and to the use of cut-outs.
+I worked there in my early twenties, from 1992-1994.
+We would attach cut-out, painted images to the floats using wire so that they would jiggle down the street and animate the main scenes.

 Benson Plant Rescue